ericclaus14/Cyrus/README.md

 ### Technologies:
 **Powershell**
 Functions to:
--Send supplied commands via SSH
+* Send supplied commands via SSH
--Backup or restore desired VMs
+* Backup or restore desired VMs
--Backup or restore various other systems
+* Backup or restore various other systems
--Possibly modules as well.
+* Possibly modules as well.
 **HTML, CSS, and Powershell (and maybe JavaScript)** Web dashboard to monitor backups
 **Github**